 In many ways, this is the problem that Markowitz faced early in his career.
 By having to choose only one option or asset class (IE; stocks or bonds) he realized that he had no way to predict the future and make the exact best choice.
 Sure, he has some theories and historical data, but none of this could give the exact best choice every time.
 Markowitz solved this problem and so can you.

 When the left lane is closed, you jump to the middle or far right lane.
 Smooth Sailing!

 Buying all the lanes at once is a great idea, but there’s a problem.
 Anyone who travels toll roads knows that you get charged per mile.
 So, you’d be charged the full price for each mile of each lane.
 Yes, you’d get there in the fastest possible time.
 Unfortunately, there would be a cost for buying all lanes even when you are not driving on them.
 To pay for that extra cost, you’d need to work more hours to earn the money to pay the tolls.
 That extra time working needs to be added to the time it takes to make your trip.
 Time, like money, is fungible- it doesn’t matter where and how you “spend” it.
 It all needs to be taken into account.

-What you really need is a way to efficiently purchase miles on each of the three lanes to get you to Miami at the highest speed and at the lowest cost.
+What you really need is a way to efficiently purchase miles on each of the three lanes to get you to Miami at the highest speed, highest safety margin, and at the lowest cost.